A spring weekend in and around Vienna

 Art in Contrast: The Donaufestival

-Once again, this year Krems an der Donau will be the international platform for new performance art and music from 27th April to 6th May 2018.
+Once again, this year Krems an der Donau will be the international platform for new performance art and music from 26th April to 5th May 2019.
 It is with good reason that many Viennese make the trip to the small city in the Wachau for the Donaufestival, which offers a wide mixture of new theatre forms, film, hip hop, experimental music, to name but a few.
-This year’s motto is “Infinite Present”.
 The focus is consciously on contrasts, on that which is old-fashioned, in order to provide visitors with something which is “offline”.

 This is the place for anyone interested in a special form of festival.
 You can easily travel by public transport from Vienna to Krems and the return journey is uncomplicated in the shuttle buses organised specifically for the festival.
 Because places are highly sought after, we recommend that you book a bus ticket in advance.